Nopass0/itrader/test_scripts/webserver-example.md

 ## Server Management

-The WebSocket server automatically starts with the main application on port 3001 (or the port specified in WEBSOCKET_PORT environment variable).
+The WebSocket server automatically starts with the main application on port 3002 (or the port specified in `WEBSOCKET_PORT` environment variable).

 ## Account Management